top of page

 Step 3: Enter the Transaction in Your Ledger

 To record the transaction, use either accounting software or a manual ledger.
 Most firms utilize software like QuickBooks or Xero to increase efficiency.
+Journal entries are posted to the relevant ledger accounts, ensuring all transactions are organized and categorized.

 Step 4: Verify the Balance

-Step 5: Generate Financial Reports
+Step 5: Generate Financial Reports (see the full 6 Steps in the Accounting Cycle)

 To manage spending and assess the financial health of your firm, review reports such as the Income Statement and Balance Sheet on a regular basis.
+Reviewing the balance sheet allows you to see the company's assets and calculate assets minus liabilities to determine equity.

 Table: Common Expense Transactions in Double-Entry Bookkeeping